nguyenhphilip/camino/content/posts/final-goodbye.md

 ## <center>...</center>

-I feel numb the next day, but put on my front.
+I feel numb the next day but put on a front.
 M and I go to an African church service.
 We sing and listen to a genial man preach about love, forgiveness, redemption.
-I hear nothing.
-What the hell do you know about love?
-We eat, drink, chat, and walk around.
+I hear nothing. _What the hell do you know about love?_ We eat, drink, chat, and walk around.
 Things go as planned.
 Then we’re in the train station.
 A young, affectionate couple is sitting near us.
 They're utterly unavoidable, grossly enmeshed and atop one another.
 Time halts once again.

 Anger.
 Sadness.
 Disappointment.

-I can't be angry, sad, disappointed.
+No. I can't be angry, sad, disappointed.

-No, to be in love, to have fallen in love, to have been heartbroken, that, in a way, is a gift, despite the pain I currently feel.
+To be in love, to have fallen in love, to have been heartbroken.
+That, in a way, is a gift.

 Am I rationalizing my pain?
 I don’t know.
-I do know though that this will pass.
+It doesn't matter.
 I have never felt more alive.

 I guess this is it then.

 We embrace one last time and say goodbye.
 I board the train and look at her through the opaque window.
 She looks back.
 I wave and turn inwards.
 A tear rolls down my cheek.
-The ineffable fills me.
 I close my eyes.

-An engine whirs to life, and slowly, slowly, I am taken by the arms of an unknown future.
-Somewhere in the world, the sun is shining.
+The engine whirs to life, and slowly, slowly, I am taken by the arms of an unknown future.
+Somewhere else in the world, the sun is shining.

 ## <center>...</center>